Growth of Sobolev norms in quasi integrable quantum systems: Analytic part

-{The conjugating maps $U_N(t)$ that one looks for are compositions of maps of the form $e^{-\im G(t)}$, with $G(.)\in C^{\infty}_b(\R;\rA{\rho} ^\eta)$ a family of self-adjoint pseudodifferential operators with $\eta<\rho$.
-The study of the properties of $e^{-\im G(t)}$ was done in detail in \cite{BGMR} in a context very similar to the present one.
-In this section we just state the result we need for the proof of Theorem \ref{norm.form}; for the sake of completeness, we will report the corresponding proofs in Appendix \ref{lie}. }
+The conjugating maps $U_N(t)$ that one looks for are compositions of maps of the form $e^{-\im G(t)}$, with $G(.)\in C^{\infty}_b(\R;\rA{\rho} ^\eta)$ a family of self-adjoint pseudodifferential operators with $\eta<\rho$ {and for each fixed $t$, $e^{-\im G(t)}$ is the complex exponential of the operator $-\im G(t)$, as defined through functional calculus for self-adjoint operators.} The detailed study of the properties of $e^{-\im G(t)}$ {was done in a context very similar to the present one in \cite{BGMR}, to which we refer for more details}.

 \begin{lemma} Let $G\in\cinfinito\eta$, $\eta<\rho$ and $H\in\cinfinito m$, be families of self-adjoint operators; then $e^{-\im G(t)}$ conjugates $H$ to $H^+$ given by